isomerpages/moh-vaccinegov/pages/health-advisory.md

 **COVID-19 vaccine is currently not recommended for**

-- Pregnant women
-- Individuals below 16 years of age for the Pfizer-BioNTech vaccine, and individuals below 18 years of age for the Moderna vaccine
+- Individuals below 12 years of age for the Pfizer-BioNTech vaccine, and individuals below 18 years of age for the Moderna vaccine
 - Persons with a severely weakened immune system
 - Persons with a history of a life-threatening allergic reaction (anaphylaxis)
   <br/>